athenianco/medvedi/README.md

 Otherwise, you should be way better with regular Pandas.

-Medvedi is currently heavily used in production of [Athenian](https://athenian.co).
+Medvedi used to be heavily used in production at [Athenian](https://athenian.co).